BgeeDB/bgee-unil/src/markdown/support/affyProcExprValues.md

 Two normalization approaches can be used: gcRMA and MAS5.

 The gcRMA normalization is applied when the CEL files are available.
-This is default method applied in Bgee.
+This is the default method applied in Bgee.

 The MAS5 normalization is applied when only the processed MAS5 files are available.

 ##### <a name="chip_col12"></a>Scan date (column 12)
-The Scan date column provides the information about the processing date of the Affymetrix CEL files that belongs to the `Experiment ID` (column 1).
+The Scan date column provides the information about the processing date of the Affymetrix CEL files that belong to the `Experiment ID` (column 1).

 ##### <a name="chip_col13"></a>Chip type ID (column 13)
 The Chip type ID column provides the information about the type of array produced in the factory.